chilaact/wonderful_bawean/README.rst

 How to Use
 ***********
    You can run this project to your localhost
-1. Run your XAMPP, because this information system will be run at your localhost
+1. Run your XAMPP, start module Apache and MySQL
 2. Clone or download this repo
 3. Extract file to C:/xampp/htdocs
-4. Import the database boyan.sql to http://localhost/phpmyadmin
+4. Create database and mport the database boyan.sql to http://localhost/phpmyadmin
 5. Open browser and run this app by typing http://localhost/wonderful_bawean/

    OR